abinit/abinit/doc/tutorial/tdepes.md

    as the temperature dependence one.
    You can check that the results are the same as with the python script approach here above.

+END OF OBSOLETE

 -->

-## 2 Converging the calculation with the q-point grid
+## 2 Converging the calculation with respect to the grid of phonon wavevectors

+Convergence studies with respect to most of the parameters will rely on obvious modifications of the input file detailed in the previous section.
+However, using more than one q-point phonon wavevector needs a non-trivial generalisation of this procedure.
+This is because each q-point needs to be treated in a different dataset.

 <!--
 From now on we will only describe the approach with Abinit **compiled with Netcdf support**.
 The approach with Anaddb is similar to what we described in the previous sections.
 Note, however, that Anaddb only supports integration with homogenous q-point grids.
 -->
-The netcdf version can perform the q-wavevector integration either with random q-points or homogenous Monkhorst-Pack meshes.
+The netCDF version can perform the q-wavevector integration either with random q-points or homogenous Monkhorst-Pack meshes.
+Both grids have been used in the Ref. [[cite:Ponce2014]], see e.g. Fig. 3 of this paper.

-For the random integration method you should create a script that generates random q-point, perform the Abinit calculations at these points and finally analyze them The script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
+For the random integration method you should create a script that generates random q-points, perform the Abinit calculations at these points, gather the results and analyze them.
+The script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
 The random integration converges slowly but in a consistent manner.

 Since this methods is a little bit less user-friendly, we will focus on the homogenous integration.
+In this case, the user must specify the overall q-point grid, using input variables like [[ngqpt]], [[qptopt]], [[shiftq]], [[nshiftq]], i.e. variables whose names are similar to those used to specify the k-point grid (for electrons).

+However, there are several difficulties here.
+First, the symmetry operations of the crystal will be used to decrease the number of q-wavevectors, but they cannot be used as well to decrease the k-point grid.
+By convention, in ABINIT, in such case, with [[nsym]]=1 the k-point grid will be generated in the Full Brillouin zone, without use of symmetries, while the q-point grid with [[qptopt]]=1 with be generated in the irreducible Brillouin Zone, despite [[nsym]]=1.
+In order to generate q-point grids that are not folded in the irreducible Brillouin Zone, use another value of [[qptopt]].

+This yields another problem.
+Indeed, the number of ABINIT datasets is expected to be given in the input file, by the user, but not determined on-the-flight by ABINIT.
+Still, this number of datasets is determined by the number of q points...
+Thus, the user will have to compute it before being able to launch the real q-point calculations, since it determines [[ndtset]].

+How to determine the number of irreducible q points ?

+Well, the easiest procedure is to compute it for an equivalent k-point grid, by a quick run.

+An example will clarify this.
+Suppose that one is looking for the number of q-points determined by

+    ngqpt 4 4 4
+    qptopt 1
+    nshiftq 1
+    shiftq 0.0 0.0 0.0

 The first thing we need to do is to determine the number of q-point in the IBZ for a given q-point grid.
 We choose here a 4x4x4 q-point grid.